-Dr Alex Blewitt has over 20 years of experience in Objective-C, and he has been using Apple frameworks since NeXTstep 3.0.
-He upgraded his NeXTstation for a TiBook when Apple released Mac OS X in 2001, and he has been developing on it ever since.
+Dr Alex Blewitt has over 20 years of experience in Objective-C and has been using Apple frameworks since NeXTSTEP 3.0.
+He upgraded his NeXTstation for a TiBook when Apple released Mac OS X in 2001 and has been developing on it ever since.

-Alex currently works for an investment bank in London, writes for the online technology news site InfoQ, and has published two other books for Packt Publishing.
-He also has a number of apps on the Apple AppStore through Bandlem Limited.
-When he's not working on technology and if the weather is nice, he likes to go flying from the nearby Cranfield airport.
+Alex currently works for a financial company in London and writes for the online technology news site InfoQ.
+He has authored two other books for Packt Publishing.
+He also has a number of apps on the App Store through Bandlem Limited.
+When he's not working on technology and the weather is nice, he likes to go flying from the nearby Cranfield airport.

-Alex writes regularly at his blog, http://alblue.bandlem.com, as well tweeting regularly on Twitter as @alblue.
+Alex writes regularly on his blog http://alblue.bandlem.com as well tweets regularly on Twitter, @alblue.